smmahdad/ios-decal-proj4/README.md

 	down what they want to do and promise themselves both in location and timing.
 ##Features
--Be able to view location based promises on a map -Have push notifications occur when it is in the time block of a promise -Allow to add and edit a promise
+*Be able to view location based promises on a map *Have push notifications occur when it is in the time block of a promise -Allow to add and edit a promise
 ##Control Flow
 -User will be shown a splash screen showing the logo